Motivic decompositions of families with Tate fibers: smooth and singular cases

-using the auto-duality of $\rho_!(V)$ (see the proof of Prop. \ref{prop:Artin_motives}) --- in the right hand-side, we identify the sheaf $V_i$ with the finite \'etale $S$-scheme which represent it.
-As by assumption, $n_1<n_i$ for $i>1$, we get that $c=0$.
-Note that $a$ and $d$ are idempotent, respectively of $P$ and $Q$.
-According to the induction case, these idempotents admit a kernel in $\mathcal H$.
-One easily deduces from the matrix form of $e$ that $\Ker(a) \oplus \Ker(d)$ is a kernel of $e$ in $\mathcal H$.
-This concludes the induction step, and the proof. \end{proof}
+using the auto-duality of $\rho_!(V)$ (see the proof of Prop. \ref{prop:Artin_motives}) --- in the right hand-side, we identify the sheaf $V_i$ with the finite \'etale $S$-scheme which represents it.
+As by assumption, $n_1<n_i$ for $i>1$, we get that $b=0$.
+From the relation $e^2=e$, one deduces that $a$ and $d$ are idempotents, of $P$ and $Q$ respectively, and one also gets the following constraint on $d$: